In studying laws of motion, we found out that there are extraneous variables that act on the object, such as friction.

 Most of the time, instead of pushing a box to make it slide, you place the box on a cart with wheels to make it move.
 That is much easier, right?
 This is because of rolling friction, or the force that resists the motion of a rolling body on a surface.
 This is equal to

 A 30-kg block of ice rests on the surface.
-You began pushing it horizontally and the block started moving when your force exceeds 202 N. You want to keep it moving at a constant 0.31 m/s, so you reduce your push to 120 N.
+You began pushing it horizontally, and the block started moving when your force exceeds 202 N. You want to keep it moving at a constant 0.31 m/s, reducing your push to 120 N.

 Find the coefficients of static and kinetic friction between the block of ice and the surface.